-Top operators know how to get clear about what they seek to accomplish, build and align a team to achieve specific goals, and provide governance and drive over a sustained period to accomplish them.
+Top operators get clear about what they seek to accomplish, build and align a team to achieve specific goals, and provide governance and drive over a sustained period to accomplish them.
 Those who master the art have a high probability of creating wealth for investors, founders, and top teams responsible for the success.

-Great operators take a small stake in ventures in which they know they can add value but that does not have to be a grand-slam to generate a decent payday for those who helped make it happen.
+Successful operators take an equity stake in ventures in which they know they can add value and where there does not have to be a grand-slam to get a decent payday for those who helped make it happen.

 While the payoff will not be as glamorous or fast, it will have a much higher odds of happening for operators who love to build organizations that reliably grow and perform over the long haul.